treyhunner/treyhunner.github.com/source/_posts/2025-10-08-handy-python-repl-modifications.markdown

 I open up the REPL to play with an idea, to use Python as a calculator or quick and dirty text parsing tool, to record a screencast, to come up with a code example for an article, and (most importantly for me) to teach Python.
 My Python courses and workshops are based largely around writing code together to guess how something works, try it out, and repeat.
+If you spend time in the Python REPL and wish it behaved a little more **like your favorite editor**, these tricks might help.

 As I've written about before, you can [add custom keyboard shortcuts][shortcuts] to the new Python REPL (since 3.13) and [customize the REPL syntax highlighting][colors] (since 3.14).